uf-aggregator/AggreGatorRMC/Getting_Started/README.md

 `sudo apt-get install ros-<distro>-<package name>`

-The following are the package names so just insert them at <package name>
+The following are the package names currently used by us, so just insert them at <package name>

 * urg-node
 * usb-cam